Mystetskyi Arsenal National Art and Culture Museum Complex: History

 The Arsenal building was awarded architectural heritage monument status in 1979 and continued to be in use by the armed forces through the beginning of the 21st century.
 In 2003 Mystetskyi Arsenal National Art and Culture Museum Complex was created from the military facility.
 Large-scale archaeological excavations took place in the inner courtyard between 2005 and 2009.

 In 2010 the entire complex was granted national monument status and conservation works are continuing while the facility remains open to the public.

 Facing the threat of loss or destruction of collections during the 2022 Russian invasion of Ukraine, museum director Olesia Ostrovska-Liuta stated that: "When the war started, we had our instructions for how to act in this situation.
 We did our security plans and we are acting according to them.
 The museum is shut and guarded."

+On 15 June 2026, the complex was among various cultural sites targeted by Russian drone attacks.
+Ukrainian minister of internal affairs Ihor Klymenko noted that emergency services were fighting a fire caused by a drone strike at the nearby Kyiv Pechersk Lavra when another hit the museum.
+The Arsenal's staff was unharmed.

 Mission

 The mission of the Mystetskyi Arsenal is to promote the modernization of Ukrainian society and contribute to the integration of Ukraine into the world, based on the value and potential of Ukrainian culture.

 Mystetskyi Arsenal does this by raising relevant social issues, establishing relationships with the international community, acquainting both the Ukrainian and the international community with each other's artistic and intellectual cultures, and thus stimulating mutual development.

 The projects of the Mystetskyi Arsenal raise important societal issues, and provide space for creativity.
 The institution serves as a platform for interaction with the world cultural community through joint cultural projects.

 Mystetskyi Arsenal serves as a mediator between professionals and the general public, explaining cultural and social phenomena, and their causes.
 It is a platform for education and interaction for a variety of audiences: adults, children and teens, artists and cultural workers.